ska-sa/katsdpimager/doc/user.rst

    Robustness parameter for robust weighting.

-.. option:: --primary-beam {meerkat,none}
+.. option:: --primary-beam {meerkat,meerkat:1,none}

    Specify a primary beam model.
 At present only a built-in MeerKAT model is available, and it is a simple circularly-symmetric, amplitude-only, dish-independent model.
+The name ``meerkat:1`` will continue to refer to this specific model in future versions, so can be used in scripts that need to have reproducible results.

 Quality options
 ^^^^^^^^^^^^^^^